 It gives you internet freedom to browse the internet, download Plex channels, break the geo-restriction barrier, and so much more.
 This is one of I’ve praised this VPN so much in my PureVPN review.

 As far as features are concerned, PureVPN comes standard with Kill switch, military-grade encryption and 2000+ servers for lag-free streaming.

 As an added bonus, PureVPN also offers an ad-blocking feature, malware protection, and even web filtering.

 As far as user experience is concerned, I have had no issues with the service.
 Not only was I able to unblock every blocked streaming service imaginable with awesome speeds.
 PureVPN has the cheapest pricing plans which make it the best low cost VPN for Plex.

 - No free trial but comes with 31-days money-back guarantee

 2. Surfshark – Fastest Plex VPN

 The security features ensure excellent protection while you access media content from around the world.

-Speaking of features, Surfshark offers around 800+ servers, no bandwidth caps for HD Plex streaming and excellent support for all your devices.
+Speaking of features, Surfshark for Plex offers around 1000+ servers, no bandwidth caps for HD Plex streaming and excellent support for all your devices.

 Interested in knowing more about this VPN, make sure you read our exclusive Surfshark review.